 In addition to client work and giving back in the classroom, Douglas was appointed to serve on the advisory board for New York City's High School for Innovation in Advertising and Media (IAM).
 His advertising and academic experience aided him in authoring the 4-year curriculum for the only public advertising high school in the country.

 Clients Served: Campbell's, Aetna, Magic Johnson Enterprises, Liberty Mutual, Aveeno, HSBC, Constant Contact, Ruby Tuesday, Deutche Asset Management, DWS Scudder, Scholastic, Genentech, Essence & Essence.com, Epicurious.com, Style.com, Concierge.com, Brides.com, The ACE Group, Illy, Subway, RREEF, Bounty, Chrysler, Entertainment Benefits Group, Perka, Council for Economic Education, Brooklyn Watercolor Society and The Economist.

-Chairman and CEO, Farmer & Company
+BIC Faculty and Chairman/CEO, Farmer & Company

 Prior to founding Farmer & Company in 1992, Michael Farmer was a strategy consultant with The Boston Consulting Group and a Director of Bain & Company.
 He headed (in turn) Bain’s Munich, Paris and London offices during Bain’s decade of European expansion in the 1980s.
 He has been committed to bringing Bain-like analytical and strategic disciplines to the advertising industry.

 Michael lived and worked abroad in Brazil, Switzerland, Turkey, Germany, France and UK for more than 20 years.
 He now leads Farmer & Company from New York City.